inesortega/neuralGAM/README.md

 ```

 Per-term configuration supports custom initializers and regularizers for both weights and biases, enabling fine control over model complexity and stability.
-For example, you can set one of the neural networks to use L2 regularization and He initialization using Keras functions directly.
+For example, you can set one of the neural networks to use L2 regularization and He initialization using Keras functions directly (i.e. `keras::regularizer_l1()`).

 This is useful for: